Journaling for mental health

 I have destroyed all the writing I have done over the past decade.
 I burnt it all.
 Yep, set fire to the lot.
 It was all about releasing and letting go.
 Leaving the past behind, unearthing my self-worth and living a life I loved.
 Moving forward to a brighter future.
 I still have the urge to write, especially given the current world situation and the lockdown from March 2020.
 Now I’m writing my third novel based on some of my experiences from my 48 years on earth.
 Some were bad, some good but all were blessings in disguise to enable me to discover and fulfil my soul purpose and help others.

-If you are struggling to find your self-worth, why not start your journey with me here and grab an eBook copy of my novel for just £2.99.
+If you are struggling to heal, why not start your journey with me here and grab an eBook copy of my novel for just £2.99.

 If you would like to try creative writing whilst at the same time helping yourself to heal, have a look at my courses on Healing Through Creative Writing.